 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Neurogenic agent.
+ISX 9 is a neurogenic agent.
 Mediates neuroD reporter gene induction via activation of Ca2+ influx; increases expression of neurogenic differentiation 1 (NeuroD1) transcription factor.
 Induces neuronal differentiation in human cortical neuronal cells (HCN), adult mouse whole brain (MWB) and subventricular zone (SVZ) progenitors.
 Also shown to induce cardiomyogenic differentiation of Notch-activated epicardium-derived cells in vitro.

 |Storage||Store at +4°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.